vehemont/Favero_Repeater/README.md

 <h3>Troubleshooting</h3>

 <h4>My LEDs are showing the wrong color (sometimes)!</h4>

-- The code is set to only send signals for the appropriate color for left and right fencers and white for off-target.
+- The code is set to only send signals for the appropriate color for left (red) and right (green) fencers and white for off-target.
 If the colors are mismatched such as green and red on the opposite sides, then move your led strip or swap the data pin connections.
+You can also ensure your LED strips are truly RGB, or GRB and edit that in line 44 and 45 [Wemos_Favero_Serial_Parser.ino](Wemos_Favero_Serial_Parser/Wemos_Favero_Serial_Parser.ino#L44).
 If you are getting some other color like a blue or a unexpected white, its most likely your LED configuration that is causing the issue.
-There is a lot of knowledge that you need to know that comes with LED strips (that I hadn't known before this project), such as the power injection or wire gauge for voltage drop off. https://quinled.info/ is a fantastic resource for determing your LED strip power usage, and how to get the best results out of your LEDs.
+There is a lot of knowledge that you need to know that comes with LED strips (that I hadn't known before this project), such as the power injection or wire gauge for voltage drop off.
+The site  https://quinled.info/ is a fantastic resource for determing your LED strip power usage, and how to get the best results out of your LEDs.
 Be sure to watch some of the videos on their website or Youtube channel.

-<h4>The serial says I am getting a lot of wrong checksums?</h4>
+<h4>Serial monitor says I am getting a lot of wrong checksums?</h4>

 - This is caused by noise somewhere.
 My tests were usually the LED data pin causing the noise.
 I couldn't figure out how to stop it so I added the checksum verification to the serial parser for the microcontroller.
 The microcontroller will only accept messages from the scoring machine if the checksum matches to prevent corrupted data.
 In my testing with the checksum verification, I have never seen corrupted data hit the LED strips and turn on a light when a light has not been turned on.
 Without the checksum verification, electrical noise will send junk data to the serial port and the microcontroller may read a bit as having a light turned on therefore causing the LED strip to turn on a light when the scoring machine does not have that light turned on.

 <h4>There is a small delay in the lights when two fencers don't make a touch at the same exact time, but both lights come on.</h4>

 - Your guess is as good as mine as to why this occurs.
 Could be noise causing the serial message to be thrown out so often it causes a delay.
 This delay DOES occurr on the official Favero repeater I tested with.

 ---